-OW about sunset Melicent knelt in her oratory and laid all her grief before the Virgin, imploring counsel.

-This place was in reality a chapel, which Demetrios had builded for Melicent in exquisite enjoyment.
-To furnish it he had sacked towns she never heard of, and had rifled two cathedrals, because the notion that the wife of Demetrios should own a Christian chapel appeared to him amusing.
-The Virgin, a masterpiece of Pietro di Vicenza, Demetrios had purchased by the interception of a free city's navy.
+Then Melicent was conducted to her own apartments; and eunuchs guarded her, while the battle was, and men she had not ever seen died by the score because her beauty was so great.
+HOW MELICENT CRIED A NEW BARGAIN OW about sunset Melicent knelt in her oratory and laid all her grief before the Virgin, imploring counsel.
+This place was in reality a chapel which Demetrios had builded for Melicent in exquisite enjoyment.
+To furnish it he had sacked towns she never heard of, and had rifled two cathedrals, because the notion that his wife should own a chapel appeared to him amusing.
+The Virgin, a masterpiece of Pietro di Vicenza, he had purchased by the interception of a free city's navy.
 It was a painted statue, very handsome.
 The sunlight shone on Melicent through a richly coloured window wherein were shown the sufferings of Christ and the two thieves.
-This siftage made about her a welter of glowing and intermingling colours, above which her head shone with a clear halo.
+This siftage made a welter of glowing and intermingling colours all about her, above which her head shone with a clear halo.
 This much Ahasuerus noted.
-He said:

-"You offer tears to Miriam of Nazara.
-Yonder they are sacrificing a bull to Mithras.
+"You offer tears to Mary of Bethlehem.
+Yon-der they are sacrificing a bull to Mithras.
 But I do not make either offering or prayer to any god.
 Yet of all persons in Nacumera I alone am sure of this day's outcome."
 Thus spoke the Jew Ahasuerus.
 The woman stood erect now.

-She asked, "What of the day, Ahasuerus?"
+"What of the day, Ahasuerus?"
 "It has been much like other days that I have seen.
 The sun rose without any perturbation.
 And now it sinks as usual.
 Oh, true, there has been fighting.
-The sky has been clouded with arrows, and horses, nicer than their masters, have screamed because these soulless beasts were appalled by so much blood.
+The sky has been clouded with arrows, and horses, nicer than their masters, have screamed because they were appalled by so much blood.
 Many women have become widows, and divers children are made orphans, because of two huge eyes they never saw.
 Puf! it is an old tale."

-She said, "Is Perion hurt?"

-"Is the dog hurt that has driven a cat into a tree?
+She said: "Is Perion hurt?"
+"Is the dog quickly hurt that has driven a cat into a tree?
 Such I estimate to be the position of Orestes and Perion.
 Ah, no, this Perion who was my captain once is as yet a lord without any peer in the fields where men contend in battle.
 But love has thrust him into a bag's end, and his fate is certain."
 She spoke her steadfast resolution.
 "And my fate, too.
 For when Perion is trapped and slain I mean to kill myself."
 "I am aware of that," he said.
 "Oh, women have these notions!
-Yet when the hour came, I think, you would not dare.
+Yet at a pinch I think you would not dare.
 For I know your beliefs concerning hell's geography, and which particular gulf of hell is reserved for all self-murderers."
 Then Melicent waited for a while.
-She spoke later without any apparent emotion.
+She spoke without any modulation.
 "And how should I fear hell who crave a bitterer fate!
 Listen, Ahasuerus!
 I know that you desire me as a plaything very greatly.
 The infamy in which you wade attests as much.
 Yet you have schemed to no purpose if Perion dies, because the ways of death are always open.
 I would die many times rather than endure the touch of your finger.
-Ahasuerus, I have not any words wherewith to tell you of my loathing-"

-"Turn then to bargaining," he said, and seemed aware of all her thoughts.
+Ahasuerus, I have not any words wherewith to tell you of my loathing-" THE SOUL OF MELICENT "Turn then to bargaining," he said, and seemed aware of all her thoughts.